venyatha/shortest-airline-path/README.md

 ## Installation

-Simply download the project from github and run `make` in the folder on the command line to build the project
+Simply download the project from github.

 ## How to use?

+Once the project is downloaded, add your routes dataset into the project folder (your datset must be a text file formatted like the OpenFlights one, or you can just use the OpenFlights one.)

+On main.cpp, line 11, change the file path to your data file.
+Then, run `make` in the project folder on the command line to build the project.

-Once the project is downloaded and built, you can run `./finalproj`.
+you can run `./finalproj`.
 This will prompt you to input whether you would like to run shortest path or landmark path
 - Shortest path will give you the shortest path between two airports
 - Landmark path will give you the shortest path betweeen two aiports with a stop in the middle at a particular airport